-If you do totally klutz it and drill through a backcountry ski, it’s actually not that big a deal (repair with epoxy and P-tex), but it’s considered poor style — to say the least — and is none too good for your kitchen countertop.
-By the way, if you got the brakes for your backcountry skiing Dynafit bindings, put them on after you’ve done the mount, as they make it harder to work with the bindings.
-(We recommend using drill bits specially designed for ski binding mounting, see bottom of page for more information.)
+If you do totally klutz it and drill through a ski, it’s actually not that big a deal (repair with epoxy and P-tex), but reaming a ski is considered poor style — to say the least — and is none too good for your kitchen countertop.

 Step 11 Some toe units (FT and ST) come from the factory with the screws threaded in the plastic base plate.
 Remove the screws, then drill out the holes in the plastic toe unit base plate so the screws fit snug but only thread minimally.
 The reason for this is sometimes the threading screws tend to lift the plate up off the ski as you’re doing the mount (known as “screw jacking”), in turn inspiring you to keep spinning the screws with more and more force and possibly damaging stripping the holes in your ski.

-Step 12 Screw the toe unit onto the ski, using only the front/center screw in the one hole you’ve drilled.
-Snug down the screw but don’t tighten aggressively, as you’ll be removing it again, (don’t use a power drill to torque screws unless you’re a tool ace).
+Step 12 Screw the toe unit onto the ski, using only one screw in the one hole you’ve drilled.
+Snug down the screw but don’t tighten aggressively, as you’ll be removing it again, (don’t use glue at this stage, and don’t use a power drill to torque screws unless you’re a tool ace).

 Step 13 This step is a double-check.
 Snap a boot in the binding toe that’s screwed to your ski.
 Mark a center line on the heel of the boot with your Sharpie, below the metal binding fitting, using the center of the screw as a reference.
 Drop the heel of the boot onto the ski, and center by matching with the tip/tail center mark you drew on your skin in previous steps.
 (The idea here is to get the boot heel and binding toe-unit centered on your ski, mark everything well, and be able to keep rechecking it.)